talha1230/talha1230/README.md

 - Engage in [Wandering](#)
 - Dive into [Srounded by idots](#)
-- Top pick for movie night: [Your Favorite Movie] - Fight Club
+- Top pick for movie night:- Fight Club, Her(2012)

 ---